Blog – Posted on Thursday, May 30

 It sounds simple enough: you take the mundane and make it just a little bit magical.
-It’s an enchanting formula first popularized by Latin American authors in the 20th century, and has since spread all over, from England to Japan.
+It’s an enchanting formula first popularized by Latinx authors in the 20th century, and has since spread all over, from England to Japan.
 But despite magical realism’s reach, the term is surprisingly hard to nail down.
 You’ll hear scholars claim it’s not a genre but a sensibility, a way of looking at reality.

 Confused?
 Don’t worry.
 This post will help you understand exactly what is magical realism — and introduce you to 15 of its most spellbinding reads.

 3 essential elements of magical realism

 First, let’s put the “real” in magical realism.
 Unlike fantasy, books written in this vein always take place in our world.
 You won’t find an alternate reality where schools for wizards are accessible by secret trains, and you can’t start out in the real world only to be whisked away to a land of enchantment.
 If it’s set in the past — not uncommon — you won’t encounter anything like a cabal of vampires pulling the strings behind the curtain of history.

 This style has something in common with urban fantasy, which also tends to infuse familiar settings with a bit of strangeness.
 But there are two key differences.
 First, the cast: urban fantasy authors love their magical creatures, populating their cities with vampires, werewolves, and faeries.
 But magical realism is more likely to star run-of-the-mill students, mailmen, and secretaries.